Larimer County District Court Map Collection

 Language of Materials

 The Larimer County District Court Map Collection (1884-1953) contains maps of water-related structures used to establish water rights and settle water disputes in district courts.
 The maps provide information regarding water adjudication and water litigation in the first half of the twentieth century.
 The information on some of the more comprehensive maps offer details about the physical description, capacity and water source of large canals, ditches, reservoirs and wells.
 Collectively they represent the large number of irrigation-related structures that existed in Larimer and parts of Weld counties during this time period.
+A portion of the collection is digitized and online.

 The collection consists of 309 maps associated with 30 court cases and arranged according to case number.
 Those few with no case number are filed at the end along with the indexes that arrived with the collection.